 How Cultured Pearls Are Formed

 Cultured pearls are formed in the same process as natural ones, but the irritant enters the shells intentionally by a human being and not by nature.
-Pearl farmers will insert an irritant into the mollusk tissue where they want the pearl to grow.
+Pearl farmers insert an irritant into the mollusk tissue where they want the pearl to grow.

 Cultured pearls date back to 500 AD in China.
-In 1893, Kokichi Mikimoto streamlined the pearl production process and produced perfectly round pearls; today, Mikimoto pearls are considered some of the best pearls on the market.
+In 1893, Kokichi Mikimoto streamlined the pearl production process and produced perfectly round pearls; today, Mikimoto pearls are considered some of the best on the market.

 How Mother Of Pearl Is Formed